 Bangkok, the capital city of Thailand is full of crowd, colors, noise and excitement.
 This is one of the biggest cities in the world and has the population of about 9 million inhabitants.
 There are many magnificent temples, extensive canals and palaces to be visited.
 Due to its heavy traffic congestion, the best transport around Bangkok is Skytrain, the tuk-tuk and the metro.
 But if you want to memorize the tour to Bangkok you can take a boat ride on the canals.

 Bangkok also consist of gateway to many other parts of Thailand such as Phuket, Koh Samui, Chiang Mai and many other popular destinations can be reached by a short flight.
 You can also visit national treasures like Lopburi, Ayutthaya and many other places of the country just by boarding a train or a bus with a little money.
-Listed are the best places to visit in Bangkok which can make your tour memorable.
+Listed are the best places to visit in Bangkok in 3 days which can make your tour memorable.

 - Grand Palace: The royal compound was built in the year 1782, which serves as a royal residence for generations.
 The palace is still used for ceremonies.
 You should avoid any sloppy attire while visiting the palace.
 The dress should cover your legs and arms.
 It is a half day sightseeing tour with pick up from the hotel and a local guide.
 Without a guide you can miss some interesting features about the palace and the hotel pick up could make your whole tour much simpler.

 - Temple of the Reclining Buddha (Wat Pho)- It is one of the oldest and largest temples of Bangkok, which was constructed by King Rama 200 years before Bangkok became the capital city of Thailand.
 The statue is about 45 m long and 15 m high.